Complaints, Appeals & Malpractice Policy

 - Apply sanctions consistently

-This policy is reviewed annually or sooner if regulatory changes occur.
+This policy is reviewed annually, or sooner if regulatory changes occur.
+It forms part of our wider Governance & Oversight framework.